InstructTime++: Time Series Classification with Multimodal Language Modeling via Implicit Feature Enhancement: Related Work

 In the realm of natural language processing (NLP), the advent of language models has marked a paradigm shift from traditional static word vector representations, such as Word2Vec~\cite{mikolov2013efficient}, to dynamic, context-aware embeddings.
 PLM leverages vast amounts of textual data to learn rich, nuanced language representations before being fine-tuned for specific tasks, embodying a more holistic approach to language understanding.
 The evolution of PLM can be broadly categorized into three architectural paradigms: decoder-only, encoder-only, and encoder-decoder models.
 Each of these paradigms brings its unique approach to language modeling and representation.
 (1) Decoder-only models, such as GPT~\cite{radford2018improving}, focus on generating text based on the preceding context.
 This design is particularly adept at tasks involving language generation, where the model predicts subsequent tokens given a sequence of prior tokens.
 GPT and its successors exemplify this approach, demonstrating remarkable proficiency in text completion, creative writing, and more.
 (2) Encoder-only models, epitomized by BERT~\cite{devlin2018bert}, specialize in understanding and interpreting the context of a given text fragment.
 By processing text in a bidirectional manner, these models excel at tasks requiring deep contextual understanding, such as sentiment analysis, named entity recognition, and question answering.
 (3) Encoder-decoder models, like BART~\cite{lewis2019bart}, combine the strengths of both encoders and decoders to handle a wide range of tasks from translation to summarization.
 These models are designed to encode the input text into an intermediate representation, which the decoder then uses to generate the output text, making them versatile tools for both understanding and generation tasks.
 Building upon these PLM architectures, recent research advances toward LLMs by substantially scaling model parameters, training data, and optimization strategies.
-LLMs inherit the architectural foundations of PLMs while exhibiting emergent capabilities, such as in-context learning, multi-step reasoning, and instruction following~\cite{tao2025values}.
+LLMs inherit the architectural foundations of PLMs while exhibiting emergent capabilities, such as in-context learning, multi-step reasoning, and instruction following.
+In the time series domain, recent LLM-based forecasting methods further investigate how contextual signals, symbolic representations, and memory mechanisms can support temporal reasoning~\cite{tao2026memcast}.